• Register Now

 “Building relationships with students is a critical component to teaching the content.
 Only when a student feels safe and seen can they truly embrace learning the curriculum.” – Alex Kajitani, California Teacher of the Year 2009

 The school year is well underway for many educators and students alike.
-If you’re reading this, then, more than likely, you decided to use Harmony’s SEL curriculum this school year as a means of supporting your SEL instruction.
+If you’re reading this, then, more than likely, you decided to use the Harmony Curriculum this school year as a means of supporting your instruction.
 You know the benefits and believe in the mission behind the curriculum.
 Still, you might wonder, “Where do I begin?” and “What do I need to know?”
 Here are some helpful tips and tricks for using Harmony this school year.

 Explore the Portal